jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 # Related Work

-Research generates data that must be processed, analyzed, and stored in order to derive scientific insight.
+Research generates data that must be processed, analyzed, and stored in order to derive scientific insights.
 Information Technology (IT) infrastructure is fundamental to the creation of research applications that process data.
 Access to infrastructure determines the success or failure of research workflows that depend on computing.
-Cloud computing increases access to infrastructure by provide software defined abstractions for the compute, storage, and network resources needed to build applications.
+Cloud computing increases access to infrastructure by providing software defined abstractions for the compute, storage, and network resources needed to build applications.
-OpenStack is an Open Source Software (OSS) platform that allows a site to encapsulate its physical IT hardware and present cloud-native abstractions for compute, storage, and network resources via software defined infrastructure.
+OpenStack is an Open Source Software (OSS) platform that allows a site to encapsulate its physical IT hardware and present cloud-native abstractions for compute, storage, and network resources via software defined infrastructure @openstack2025.
 This allows platform users to access software defined IT infrastructure to build applications using cloud-native development paradigms.
 IT staff can guard access to the physical systems running OpenStack to ensure secure operations while democratizing access to resource abstractions that enable developers to build applications.
 Deploying OpenStack to provide infrastructure for research applications provides autonomy for IT operations and research software development.

-The NSF-funded Jetstream2 project is an at-scale cloud computing environment available to researchers through the NSF ACCESS program.
+The NSF-funded Jetstream2 project is an at-scale cloud computing environment available to researchers through the NSF ACCESS program [@Hancock2021; @Boerner2023].
-The NFS ACCESS program is the successor to the XSEDE program which nurtured the development of national HPC resources to support research workflows.
+The NFS ACCESS program is the successor to the XSEDE program which nurtured the development of national HPC resources to support research workflows @Towns2014.
 Jetstream2 is built using OpenStack to provide cloud-native abstract research applications that need compute, storage, and network resources.
 Jetstream2 allocates capacity for CPU, GPU, and storage using ACCESS-granted service unit credits.
 Jetstream2 demonstrates at-scale operations of OpenStack clouds and provides autonomous access to advanced hardware for the development of research workflows.

-CRI\_XCBC is legacy software project created by the XSEDE program as working example of deployable and extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure.
+CRI\_XCBC is legacy software project created by the XSEDE program as working example of deployable and extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure @CRIXCBC2024.
 We maintain a site-specific fork of CRI\_XCBC to as our foundation for software defined cluster environments.
-We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster. @Tripathi2020 We further extend this Ansible code-base in this work.
+We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster @Tripathi2020.
+We further extend this Ansible code-base in this work.

-Data center as a computer is a warehouse scale computing paradigm that treats the data center a massive computer.
+Data center as a computer is a warehouse scale computing paradigm that treats the data center a massive computer @Barroso2019.
 While not all computing systems are warehouse scale, the paradigm facilitates systems development by demonstrating how computer system abstractions can simplify the organization of complex multi-site and multi-system infrastructure deployments.
-Using these abstractions allows operators, administrators, and users of the system to communicate and strategize on specific functions or services without risking a loss of interoperability.
+Using these abstractions allows systems operators, cybersecurity specialist, business administrators, and end users to communicate and strategize on specific functions and services without risking a loss of system design integrity and component interoperability.
-Such layered abstractions have been crucial to the success of global network initiatives.
+Layered and functional abstractions have been crucial to the success of complex multi-domain systems.
 We adopted this paradigm to organize our research computing infrastructure.

 # Software Defined HPC